obsidiansystems/obelisk/README.md

 ### Adding packages

-In order to add packages declare them under build-depends field in cabal file manually, and then nix will install them for production build, whereas apparently you don't have to declare dependencies for development builds.
+In order to add packages declare them under build-depends field in cabal file manually, and then nix will install them once building.

 ### Adding package overrides